 Now is the time to determine collectively that independent schools will adopt either or both of these means (utilizing tests of our choosing and/or tracking of graduates).
 Independent schools and their associations should proactively and preemptively adopt these on their own before something less attractive is mandated to us by the state.
 Were we to do so, not only would we be assuring the public and the state that independent schools meet "a higher standard," but also we might just make a more convincing argument, by modeling our successes, that there is, indeed, a public purpose to private education.

-Patrick F. Bassett is president of NAIS.
+Patrick F. Bassett is the former president of NAIS.